rewol/ProblemSetCFD/README.md

 3. MACCORMACK method is explicit so timestep calculation is limited with CFL stability criteria.
 4. u, v, rho, T and p are extracted to text files in a format that is required by gnuplot contour plot.
 5. Other types of plots can be extracted from the solution field as you see fit.
 6. There is no massflow check at the inlet and outlet.
-It should be implemented.
+It should definetely be implemented.
 7. It is definetely possible to optimize the code by performing highlevel move / copy techniques.
 In my computer it took 417 seconds to converge for a 121 by 121 grid.
 After 121 nodes, solution becomes unstable and "explode".
 So for grid independence for this particular problem in the book, a more detail look into time step function is in order.